chrisdmacrae/astro-pwa/packages/docs/src/content/docs/en/guides/building-with-frames.md

 <input type="checkbox" name="toggle" value={on} />
 ```

-Now we'll add some basic Javascript using a `<script>` tag to synchronize the toggle store with the checkbox on the client:
+Now we'll add some basic JavaScript using a `<script>` tag to synchronize the toggle store with the checkbox on the client:

 ```
 ---